Over Thirty Years of Software Innovation...

 How do I type the EBCDIC logical not sign (¬) into a terminal session?

-In release 2.07, you can assign any character to any keyboard and/or mouse button combination you wish.
+You can assign any character to any keyboard and/or mouse button combination you wish.
 The following example assigns the logical not sign (¬) to the shift key plus the number 6 (shift+6).

 1. Open the Setup menu and select Keyboard...